Avempace: Physics

 The central theory of the mover and the moved can be seen not only in his work in physics, but also in his work in Philosophy.

-Ibn Bajja proposed that for every force there is always a reaction force.
-While he did not specify that these forces be equal, it is considered an early version of the third law of motion which states that for every action there is an equal and opposite reaction.

 Avempace was a critic of Ptolemy and he worked on creating a new theory of velocity to replace the one theorized by Aristotle.
 Two future philosophers supported the theories Avempace created, known as the Avempacean dynamics.
 These philosophers were Thomas Aquinas, a Catholic priest, and John Duns Scotus.
 Galileo Gallilei went on and adopted Avempace's formula and said "that the velocity of a given object is the difference of the motive power of that object and the resistance of the medium of motion" in the Pisan dialogue.